 Phonics and Early Reading Leader Pen Portrait

-Hi, I'm Miss Kalnins and I am currently the year 2 and year 3 teacher.
-This is my fifth year at Christ the King and I am the phonics and early reading leader in school.
+Hi, I'm Miss Kalnins and I am the Reception&Year 1 teacher.
+This is my sixth year at Christ the King and I am the Phonics and Early Reading leader in school.
 I am passionate about encouraging a love of reading and teaching children to read.
 I am excited about the impact our chosen phonics scheme, 'Read, Write, Inc.' is having on the children in school and about surrounding children in a language rich environment.

 Phonics at Christ the King

 The government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.

 At Christ the King we use the Read Write Inc scheme to assist in the teaching of phonics.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

 Here at Christ the King, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
 The children are assessed termly and grouped according to their ability.
 They will work with a RWI trained teacher or teaching assistant in small groups.
 The phonic lesson lasts between 30 and 60 minutes a day.

 The Read Write Inc Leader is Miss Kalnins.
 If you have any questions please feel free to get in touch.